 Use water and wind resistant outerwear.
 Nylon, Gore-Tex.

-Keep hands well protected.
-Mittens are better than gloves.
+Protect your hands.
+Mittens are usually better than gloves.

 Cover your head.
 Wear a hat!

-Use insulated hats and gloves made with materials such as Thinsulate™
+Use insulated hats and gloves made with materials such as Thinsulate.

 A very lean person is more susceptible to cold (fat is an insulator).